Mars Habitat

 -

-Crew Quarters Team: Alex Liu, Rumei Zha, Vincent Zhang, Waverly Huang
+Crew Quarters Team: Myself (Bennett Graff), Alex Liu, Rumei Zha, Vincent Zhang, Waverly Huang

 Other teammates: Aditri Arun, Anthony Chen, Isabel Obolensky, Kaeli Li, Moran Zheng, Olivia Petrarcha, Rick Fan, Sam Zhan